-A child going missing from education is a potential indicator of abuse or neglect.
+A child going missing from education or who is persistently absent is a potential indicator of abuse or neglect.

 Staff should follow the setting's procedures for unauthorised absence and for dealing with children that go missing from education, particularly on repeat occasions.
 These should be reported to the DSL and reviewed in line with 2.3 Identifying and monitoring the needs of vulnerable learners.